 To explain the failure of monotonicity for player 1, we show that, given stated beliefs, concavity in the utility function over payoffs qualitatively predicts precisely the violations we observe (payoffs are in probability points of earning a prize, so this is distinct from risk aversion).
-This is backed by structural estimates, which suggest that most subjects individually have concavity and that a reasonable calibration can accommodate most of the violations.3
+This is backed by structural estimates, which suggest that most subjects individually have concavity and that a reasonable calibration can accommodate most of the violations.

 To explain the failure of unbiasedness, our first clue is that the belief-bias is qualitatively different for the two players.
 This leads us to conjecture that one player, by merit of her role in the game, is induced to think about her opponent more deeply or with greater "strategic sophistication".
-This could generate the bias as player 2 believes player 1 takes the low-level action (U when X is large, D when X is small) whereas player 1 anticipates this and acts accordingly.
+This could generate the bias as player 2 believes that player 1 tends to take the low-level action (the best response to random behavior: U when X is large, D when X is small) whereas player 1 anticipates this and acts accordingly.

 This sophistication hypothesis cannot be tested within the X-games directly, but can be studied with the help of the dominance solvable games.
-All subjects state beliefs in these games in both roles, so we can use these beliefs to derive a subject-level measure of strategic sophistication that is collected identically for all subjects.
-We formally justify this measure through a level k-type framework.4 Using this measure, we find that player 1-subjects have much higher levels of sophistication than player 2-subjects.
-All subjects see exactly the same games throughout the experiment, so we conclude that experience in the player 1-role of the X-games causally induces greater sophistication and this somehow spills over to the dominance solvable games.
+All subjects face the same action and belief choices in these games, so we can use the belief statements to derive a subject-level measure of strategic sophistication that is collected identically for all subjects.
+We formally justify this measure through a level k-type framework.
+Using this measure, we find that player 1-subjects have much higher levels of sophistication than player 2-subjects.
+All subjects see exactly the same games throughout the experiment, were randomly assigned to their roles, and played a number of X-games before playing a dominance solvable game.
+Hence, we conclude that experience in the player 1-role of the X-games causally induces greater sophistication and this somehow spills over to the dominance solvable games.

 Based on these sophistication results, we consider generalized level k-type models to rationalize the beliefs data.
 The simplest model that explains the large majority of individual subjects' belief patterns is a parametric, subjective cognitive hierarchy model (Camerer [2003]) that embeds payoff sensitivity (as in QRE) into players' models of others.
 We fit the model to individual subjects' belief data from the entire set of X-games.
 We interpret one of the fitted parameters as strategic sophistication, and find that this model also captures the sophistication gap between the players.
-The model predicts that this inferred sophistication should be correlated with the measure derived from the dominance solvable games.
+The model predicts that this inferred sophistication should be correlated at the subject level with the measure derived from the dominance solvable games.
 We find very strong correlations, which we take as further evidence that player 1-subjects' beliefs in the X-games indicate higher levels of sophistication.